kshitij7704/Land_Price_Predictor_Using_ML_Model/README.md

 ### 6. 🖥️ Displaying Results
 - Outputs user-friendly prediction results for selected Nagpur localities.
 - Maps values to the original data for better interpretability.
+- Using streamlit to display the results in a a user friendly format.

 ### 7. 📉 Exploratory Data Analysis (EDA)
 - Conducted comprehensive EDA on the generated dataset.